Blog>Trade>Starting a Business>How to start a window cleaning business

 • Whether you’ll hire employees - contractors, employed staff or apprentices?

 You’ll also need to decide how you’ll get from one job to the next.
-If you have a lot of equipment we’d suggest investing in a van.
+If you have a lot of equipment we’d suggest investing in a van for your window cleaning business.

 Your business plan should carefully outline your marketing strategy.
-You’ll also need to explain why that’s your strategy – again, this comes back to you knowing the market and your audience.
+You'll also need to explain why that's your strategy.
+This comes back to you knowing the market and your audience.

 Not sure where to start with your business plan?